 When performing a level 2 background check, a database will generally be checked for prior arrests, convictions, and incarceration that is related to violence or crimes with vulnerable persons.
 In some cases, a level 2 background check will show records that have been previously sealed by the courts, such as juvenile detention or conviction.

 Motor Vehicles Record Check

 A motor vehicle record check may be performed when a job candidate is applying for a job in the transportation industry.
 A Motor Vehicle Report (MVR) is used to determine if an applicant has been convicted of traffic violations, unpaid parking tickets, or driving under the influence of drugs or alcohol.
 This type of record search goes by several names, such as driving record check and driver’s license verification.
 The Department of Motor Vehicles in each state keeps these records; there is no national database where driving records can be found.

 A motor vehicle record check will show a variety of information, such as the information shown on a person’s driver’s license.
 The report may also list crimes, violations, and other driving-related information; however, the amount of data that shows up on a motor vehicle record check can vary from state to state.
 In addition, some states will only hold onto records for three years while others maintain records for as long as 10 years.
 An MVR allows employers to determine if the person they are considering for hire, is safe and responsible behind the wheel.

 Find an Expert Investigator for Your Background Check

 If you need to perform a background check on another person, you want to ensure that the information that you obtain is from a reliable and trustworthy source.
-Ideally, you want to work with an expert investigator.
+Ideally, you want to work with an expert private investigator.
 For more information about the different types of background checks or to start the process, contact the investigative experts at APG.